-Because domestic violence is not gender-specific, ALIVE is proud to serve all genders.
+Because domestic violence is not gender-specific, ALIVE is proud to serve domestic abuse survivors of all gender identities.

 Crisis Hotline and Crisis Intervention

 Professional staff and trained volunteers provide immediate assistance to victims of family violence 24 hours a day, seven days a week, 365 days a year.
+ALIVE crisis intervention specialists can be reached via telephone or the live chat feature on this site.
 The initial crisis call is often the first time someone will listen to a victim’s story without criticizing or passing judgment.
 The ALIVE advocate answering the crisis line can:

 - Complete a safety plan with the victim